basho/basho_docs/source/languages/en/riak/dev/advanced/client-security/index.md

 Private key | `key.pem`
 CA-generated cert | `cert.pem`

-These filenames will be used in this document as well as in the client-library-specific tutorials.
-Your client will need to have access to the CA at the very least, even if only password-based authentication is used, so that
+These filenames will be used in the client-library-specific tutorials.